23koivisto/ds_tweet_bot/README.md

 A few prerequisites & considerations:

-*Download all libraries indicated in the python files
+*Download all libraries indicated in the python files.

-*Create a directory titled 'xml' in the program directory.
-This is where the temp RSS file will be held (although I might remove this).

 *Existing database is titled tweet.db and is used running SQLITE3. tweet_store.py will create tables on first run.